magenta-cuda/bb-gallery/readme.txt

 == Frequently Asked Questions ==
 = Why is the page loading slowly? =
 BB Gallery can preload full size images for better user interactivity.
 This does not work well for low bandwidth and/or slow cpus.
-You can set the bandwidth option to "low" to prevent preloading and force the use of low resolution images.
+You can set the bandwidth option to "low" to prevent the preloading of full size images.

 = Is it necessary to install the WP REST API plugin? = No. If the WP REST API plugin is not installed this plugin will use its own proprietary AJAX API to populate the Backbone.js collections.